MXDFz4.4: A LyC emitter 250Myr after the epoch of reionization and a first test of Ly-alpha morphology as a tracer of LyC escape at high redshift: Data and Analysis

 \subsection{Photometry of \objname}

 We perform custom photometry on the full-resolution images to maximize the resulting flux SNR of \objname.
-The segmentation map released by the JADES collaboration blends \objname with a faint neighbor to the southeast so we create a custom version where these sources are carefully de-blended.
-We perform Kron photometry \citep{Kron1980photometry} on the full-resolution images, and correct these values by 10\%, consistent with curve-of-growth analysis checks we performed.
-We note that the neighbor is very faint so this has minimal effects on the photometry published in \cite{Rieke2023JADES_DR1}.
+The segmentation map released by the JADES collaboration blends \objname with a faint neighbor to the southeast, so we create a custom version where these sources are carefully de-blended.
+We perform Kron photometry \citep{Kron1980photometry} on the full-resolution images and correct these values by 10\%, consistent with curve-of-growth analysis checks we performed.
+We note that the neighbor is very faint, so this has minimal effects on the photometry published in \cite{Rieke2023JADES_DR1}.

-As the emission in F435W is spatially far more compact than in redder filters, we apply a different method to maximize the SNR in this filter, similar to that used by \cite{Rafelski2015, Sun2024} for faint UV photometry of the UVUDF and UVCANDELS surveys.
-Specifically, we calculate an isophotal flux using a segmentation map based on the F606W filter, a neighboring filter where \objname is more compact than the detection image used by JADES, but still high enough SNR to create a reliable segmentation map.
-This smaller aperture fully captures the flux in the F435W filter and reduces contribution from sky dominated pixels, thereby increasing the SNR of the flux measurements.
+As the emission in F435W is spatially far more compact than in redder filters, we apply a different method to maximize the SNR in the F435W image, similarly to the method used by \cite{Rafelski2015, Sun2024} for faint UV photometry of the UVUDF and UVCANDELS surveys.
+Specifically, we calculate an isophotal flux using a segmentation map based on the F606W filter, a neighboring filter where \objname is more compact than the detection image used by JADES, but with high enough SNR to create a reliable segmentation map.
+This smaller aperture fully captures the flux in the F435W filter and reduces the contribution from sky dominated pixels, thereby increasing the SNR of the flux measurements.
+The uncertainty on the flux within the aperture is calculated using the F435W RMS map and propagated with the uncertainty on the sky background subtraction, which is done in a wide annulus around \objname, ensuring no flux from any object is taken into account.

-We connect the F435W flux to the rest of the photometry using an aperture correction based on the larger JADES-based isophotal area.
+We connect the F435W flux to the rest of the photometry by using an aperture correction based on the larger JADES-based isophotal area.
 This correction is determined by taking the ratio of the isophotal flux measured in the smaller and larger isophotal areas in the F606W image.
-This correction assumes that the distribution of flux is similar in F606W and F435W, which is confirmed both visually and by comparison of the F435W flux measured in the larger isophotal area.
+This correction assumes that the distribution of flux is similar in F606W and F435W, which is confirmed both visually and by comparison with the F435W flux measured in the larger isophotal area.
 The two flux measurements agree within the smaller isophotal area uncertainties as expected.
 This F606W isophotal area flux measurement is then used to define the SNR of the detection.
 The F435W detection significance is \finalsigma.